LeStahL/ontrack-4k/README.md

 Then use the above commands to build and install.
 The release archive will be available in the install-prefix `ontrack-4k`.

+# Rendering a Video
+Rendering a video requires Python to be installed and in the system PATH.
+Also it should have poetry installed.

+The video target can be built using `ninja video`.
+It will run quite some time and the video will be available in the `video` subfolder.

 # License
 The source of product is (c) 2023 Alexander Kraus <nr4@z10.info> and GPLv3 (see LICENSE for details).
 The resulting audiovisual artifact is (c) 2023 Alexander Kraus <nr4@z10.info> and CC BY-NC-SA 3.0; see https://creativecommons.org/licenses/by-nc-sa/4.0/.
 If that is not enough for you, contact me and we might work something out.